cloudmesh-book/book-latex-2018/cloud-technologies/incomming.md

 soonas possible in real time.
-Thus in scenarios where latency must be minimum and offloading becomes compulsory we would then be compelled to use cloudlets, where the computation now happens at the edge of cellular network and latency is reduced significantly."It is a new architectural element that extends today's cloud computing infrastructure.
-It represents the middle tier of a 3-tier hierarchy: mobile device - cloudlet - cloud." [@hid-sp18-410-wikiCloudlet]
+Thus in scenarios where latency must be minimum and offloading becomes compulsory we would then be compelled to use cloudlets, where the computation now happens at the edge of cellular network and latency is reduced significantly.

+> ``It is a new architectural element that extends today's cloud
+> computing infrastructure.
+It represents the middle tier of a 3-tier
+> hierarchy: mobile device - cloudlet -
+> cloud.'' [@hid-sp18-410-wikiCloudlet]

 Thus a cloudlet can be viewed as a mini data center whose aim is to bring the cloud closer to the Non powerful devices.

-"The cloudlet term was first coined by Satyanarayanan and a prototype implementation is developed by Carnegie Mellon University as a research project.The concept of cloudlet is also known as follow me cloud,and mobile micro-cloud" [@hid-sp18-410-wikiCloudlet]
+> ``The cloudlet term was first coined by Satyanarayanan and a
+> prototype implementation is developed by Carnegie Mellon University
+> as a research project.The concept of cloudlet is also known as
+> follow me cloud,and mobile
+> micro-cloud'' [@hid-sp18-410-wikiCloudlet]

 Cognito
 =======